 Holly has a deep love for all beings and wants to work to ensure humans and animals alike have their needs met emotionally, physically and spiritually.
 Serving and supporting the uplifting of Indigenous peoples, culture, and animals most in need, resonates with Holly greatly, and she is pleased to help promote a program that will make a difference on the Flathead Reservation.

 In her personal time, Holly loves the outdoors, hiking, gardening, yoga, riding horses, spending time with family, knitting, and learning something new every day.
-She is also a certified yoga instructor.
+She also holds RYT 200 HR Yoga Certification.

 Filip has spent roughly 15 years working on animal related issues in the nonprofit field.
 He holds a B.S. in Wildlife Biology and an M.A. in Environmental Ethics.
 He has served as Executive Director for three separate nonprofits including the Mission Valley Animal Shelter on the Flathead Indian Reservation.